campus-cravings/campus-cravings.github.io/index.md

 ### Landing page

 The landing page is presented to users when they visit the top-level URL to the site.
+This page is meant to capture the user's attention.

 ### User home page